Comment on page

-But, if I want just the "webinar" folders that end with "files", I could specify
+But, if you want a specific set of buckets that starts with "has" folders that end with "it", we could specify

 Another useful capability is that you can aggregate multiple individual searches to build a larger selected list.
-I can create a potentially complex regex or I can do multiple simple searches for my selections.
+We can create a potentially complex regex or we can do multiple simple searches for our selections.
 Extending the example above, albeit a simple one, might look as follows.

 Notice the bottom summary line: